AusSRC/SoFiA-2/README.md

 This version is used to create a dynamic shared library "_sofia.so" (_) that can be called from Python.
 It allows data sources to be memory arrays, rather than reading in a FITS file.

-Ensure you have the dependency WCSLIB mentioned below, as well as SWIG and compile as follows:
+Ensure you have the dependency WCSLIB mentioned below, as well as SWIG installed.
+You will also need numpy and in particular the numpy swig extensions:

+    pip3 install numpy

+This will install numpy in your ~/.local/lib/python3/site-packages directory.
+For me, using pip did not install the swig extensions successfully, so I downloaded numpy-1.19.4, found the numpy.i and pyfragments.swg files (under tools/swig) and copied them across to my build directory.

+Now compile as follows:

+1. "make clean"
-1. "swig -python sofia.i"
+2 "swig -python sofia.i"
-2. "make clean"
 3. "make"

 Read the comments in the example wrapper file "python_spark.py" to see how to run it.

-To compile the stand-alone version, ignore the above, just run "./compile.sh"
+To compile the stand-alone version, ignore the above, just run "./compile.sh -fopenmp"

 # SoFiA 2